 If you have decided that you will NOT attend Northeastern or Orientation, you must cancel your registration so you are not assessed the non-refundable Orientation fee.
 You may cancel by sending an email to email@example.com at least 48 hours before your Orientation date.
 Phone calls will not be accepted for cancellations.

 Please note: If you attend Orientation and later decide to not attend Northeastern, you will still be assessed the non-refundable Orientation fee.

 The orientation fee will automatically be added to your student account.

 No, you will not need to pay for your tuition during Orientation.
 Northeastern uses an electronic billing (e-billing) service.
 You will receive an e-mail notification to your NEIUport account when your e-bill is available for viewing.
 You are responsible to have your tuition and fees paid by the due dates.
 You will be responsible for all late fees regardless of the status of a bill.

 Yes.
-There are presentations on Financial Aid and Scholarships during Orientation.
+There are presentations on Financial Aid and Scholarships during First-Year Orientation and the Transfer Student Transition Sessions.
 In addition, you are welcome to stop by the Financial Aid Office and speak with a representative at the end of the orientation day.
 The Financial Aid Office is located in D Building, Room 200 (second level, above Enrollment and Student Payment Services).

 Yes, family members may attend First Year Orientation.
 Please be aware:

 No, there is no charge for family members to attend orientation with their student.
 However, there is a limit of two family members per student